terraform-ibm-modules/terraform-ibm-secrets-manager-iam-engine/examples/private/README.md

-# Basic example
+# Private only example

-A simple example that shows how to provision the IBM Cloud Secrets Manager IAM credentials engine.
+An example that shows how to provision the IBM Cloud Secrets Manager IAM credentials engine using private only endpoints.

 The following resources are provisioned by this example: